Clochette-AbsINThe/clochette/docker/reverse-proxy/ssl/README.md

 ## Generate a new certificate

 To generate a new certificate, you need to have `openssl` installed.
+You need to generate a new certificate if you want to change the domain name or if the certificate is expired.

 1. Generate a csr: